 Thus, it helps Artsy, an online marketplace platform that connects professional artists and collectors, not only enlarge the number of people who buy art by creating the atmosphere of exclusivity and high-mindedness but reveal to the world unestablished talents.
-These days, Artsy catalogs 500 of the world’s leading galleries, and yet another 1000 galleries are on its waiting list.
+These days, Artsy has 2,800+ paying galleries on the platform..
 The awareness that you need to be in line in order to be allowed helps the platform to keep high standards and to create additional demand.

 For comparison, let’s look at another popular online marketplace for artists, Etsy.
 Etsy’s special feature is the focus on unique handmade products.
 On the contrast to Artsy, this marketplace has a really low barrier to entry, which is very attractive for sellers, while popularity ranking helps buyers not to get lost in the ocean of low-quality offers.
 Etsy takes care of both crafters (by conducting workshops, providing business consultations, and giving small loans) and shoppers (making browsing and purchasing as easy as possible).
 It helped to create a strong identity and brand loyalty.
 Having started as a simple small website in 2005, today, Etsy is a big public company with over $ 360 m funding.